-From Rio Laguartos
+From Rio Lagartos

 If you’re staying in the neighboring town of Rio Lagartos, it’s relatively easy to make your way to the pink lakes.
 If you have a rental car, it’s an easy 30-minute drive from the center of town.
-However, there are other options to visit Las Coloradas if you arrive with public transportation.
+However, there are other options to visit Las Coloradas if you arrive by public transportation.